Skip to main content

 PHL Cooking For A Cause - Logo small

 Prepare meals, in small groups of other Women's Connection members, or alone, for people suffering from food insecurity.
-We coordinate with Philadelphia Interfaith Hospitality Network to pick up our cooked meals and distribute them to those in need.
+We coordinate with Family Promise to pick up our cooked meals and distribute them to those in need.

 Logo_MANNA.png